paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-063-retirement-for-age.md

     (iii) performing health care-related administrative duties.

-**(c) Deferred Retirement of Chaplains.—** The Secretary of the military department concerned may, subject to subsection (d), defer the retirement under subsection (a) of an officer who is appointed or designated as a chaplain if the Secretary determines that such deferral is in the best interest of the military department concerned.
+**(c) Deferred Retirement or Separation of Other Officers.—** The Secretary of the military department concerned may, subject to subsection (d), defer the retirement or separation under subsection (a) of any officer other than a health professions officer described in subsection (b)(2) if the Secretary determines that such deferral is in the best interest of the military department concerned.

 **(d) Limitation on Deferment of Retirements.—**